Creating Your First React Component is EASY

 npm run dev

-Subsequently, we need to head into http://localhost:5173, inspect the page and check the content of the root div.
+Subsequently, we need to head into http://localhost:5173 and inspect the page.

-As you can see, the Html returned by the App component and its child Image component got merged together and then injected inside the root div which is defined in the index.html file.
+As you can see, the HTML that is returned by the App component and its child Image component got merged together and then injected inside the root div.

 Organizing Components into Separate Files

-First, letβs create an image.tsx file at the same directory level of the app.tsx, then just copy the Image function declaration into its own dedicated file.
+So let’s create a image.tsx file at the same directory level as app.tsx, then just copy the Image function declaration into its own dedicated file.

 Every file in Javascript is considered its own closed module.
 So anything that is declared there is not accessible unless we explicitly export it.